harveyongh/book-collector/README.md

 * When prompted with entry format (e.g. Last, First), be sure to follow that format including spaces.

 ## Building
 To build this project locally on linux, I have included the necessary CMakeLists.txt file that handles most tasks for you.
-The only things required are Git, a C++ compiler like G++, and Cmake.
+The only things required are Git, a C++ compiler like G++ and its libraries, and Cmake.

 ``` sh
 git clone https://github.com/harveyongh/book-collector.git